 “N-no-o,” I stuttered trying to appear composed.
 “I forgot.
 Sorry.”

 “I like the green ones better anyway.”
 Mia shrugged, licking away.

 With that, I was dismissed.
 Forgotten.
 Invisible.

 I crumbled onto a chair, mind racing, wondering what to do.
 All the children had seen me naked.
 I couldn’t have them go home and say, ‘I saw Mrs. Smith’s boobs today.’
 Their parents would think I was an exhibitionist or worse, a child molester.
 ARGH.

-Maybe they wouldn’t say anything… But, I wondered… Could I count on that?
+Maybe they wouldn’t say anything.
+But… Could I count on that?

 “Boy, this is good.”
 Gina smacked her lips.
 “Can I have another?”